DKFZ-ODCF/AlignmentAndQCWorkflows/README.md

 * If the `bam` parameter is set to some file, an existing target BAM file (derived from the filename pattern in the XML) will be rescued by renaming with a date suffix.
 * If `fastq_list` is set (to a semicolon-separated list of files) FASTQ files matching filename patterns are ignored.
 However, read groups already in the BAM file (no matter whether provided via `bam` or via filename pattern matching) are ignored.
 * `bam` and `fastq_list` can be set together.
-Then all BAM and FASTQ files matching filename patterns are ignored.
+Then all only the explicitly set files are used but other BAM and FASTQ files matching filename patterns are ignored.
 * If `useOnlyExistingTargetBam` is set to true, then all existing FASTQ files matching filename patterns are ignored.
 * Using `useOnlyExistingTargetBam=true` with 'bam' or 'fastq_list' set is considered a configuration error.
 The workflow will check this and stop before the job submission.